OUR PLAYFUL BIRDS!!

 My Favorite thing about full-time RVing: Sitting on Frank's shoulder as we drive across the country and watch as all the scenery goes by while getting my

-head scratched the whole time.
+head scratched most of the time.
 The best days are when Daddy doesn't shave and I rub my head on his whiskers.
 Aaaaahhhhhh!
 What a life!

 Abbey - A Miniature Macaw, also called a Severe Macaw